DidierValdivieso/go-gin-crud/README.md

 This project is a simple backend application written in **Go** that provides a REST API for managing users.
 It demonstrates how to build a basic CRUD service using **Gin**, **GORM**, and **PostgreSQL**, with **Docker** used to run the database.

-The project is intended as a learning and portfolio example for backend development.

 ---

 ## 🧩 Core Components